maxvfischer/DIY-CNC-machine/README.md

 ![attach_endstoppers_x_axis_22](./images/build/frame/attach_endstoppers_x_axis_22.jpg)

-A flexible conduit/hose was then cut out and the other side of the cables were inserted through the conduit.
-The flexible conduit was then inserted ~50 mm into the upper bridge beam and the other side was attached to the outside of the upper bridge beam using cable ties.
+A flexible conduit/hose (**O13**) was then cut out and the other side of the cables were inserted through the conduit.
+The flexible conduit was then inserted ~50 mm into the upper bridge beam and the other side was attached to the outside of the upper bridge beam using cable ties (**O11**).

 ![attach_endstoppers_x_axis_23](./images/build/frame/attach_endstoppers_x_axis_23.jpg)